Constant-Int/Constant-Int.github.io/aboutme.md

 ## Miscellaneous

 I enjoy driving, swimming, and playing table tennis.
 I was the leader and the co-founder of the table tennis team for IIIS.
 Appointments for playing table tennis are strongly welcomed!
+I also enjoy taking care of and playing with my potato kitty.